 The City, schools, county, library, community college, and state use the annual values to generate revenue.
 This is in the form of property taxes.
 It is the fairest way available to them for collecting the money they need to finance their services.

-Office hours for the City of Clare Assessor are generally Tuesday mornings or by appointment.
+Office hours for the City of Clare Assessor are generally Thursdays or by appointment.